jeevan243/jeevan243/README.md

 <div align="center">
 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 60%" />
 </div>

 ### <div align="left" font-size="5px">Full-Stack Web Developer who is enthusiastic and self-motivated.
 MERN stack specialist with a strong desire to learn and work with new technology.
 I'm looking forward to working with new technologies and solving problems as part of a team.
 I enjoy working on a variety of challenging projects.</div>

-- I’m currently learnin React and applying them on a few basic applications you can check them here.
-[Click here](https://github.com/jeevan243/React---Assignments)
+- 🔭 I’m currently learning React

-- Ask me about anything related to MERN stack and related technologies
+- 💬 Ask me about MERN Stack and DSA

-- Aside from coding, I enjoy hiking, yoga, and travelling.
+- 📫 Reach me at jeevanprasad8118@gmail.com

+- 👨‍💻 Check out my portfolio at www.jeevanprasad.in.net/

 <br/>

 ## My Skill Set
 <tr><td valign="top" width="33%">